14 Comments

 Expand full comment

-Bill Kinnard's avatar
+Bill Kinnard M.D.'s avatar

 Another great (real)root cause story- h.
 Pylori infection underlying peptic ulcer disease.